 I’ve listed above what I believe to be the most likely causes of ulcerative colitis based on my research, and of course there are other contributing factors such as age and genetics but I wouldn’t class these as causes.
 All the indications are that switching to a whole food plant-based diet is the most important step to take on the road to recovery.
 It’s the food! :-) I’ll expand on the curative steps list, later on in this post.

-There’s a vast amount of information and evidence suggesting and often demonstrating that ulcerative colitis is a diet and lifestyle created disease that can be completely reversed and healed by diet and lifestyle changes.
-If I had ulcerative colitis I would be very optimistic in my efforts to bring about full remission based on everything I’ve learned about this disease.
+There’s a vast amount of information and evidence suggesting and often demonstrating that ulcerative colitis is caused by a disease promoting diet and lifestyle, and that it can be completely reversed and healed by switching to a health promoting diet and lifestyle.
+If I had ulcerative colitis I would be very optimistic in my efforts to bring about full remission, based on everything I’ve learned about this disease.
 I’ll provide some of the reasons why below along with further resources and plenty of inspiration for those ulcerative colitis sufferers seeking a cure.

 In no particular order, I’ll begin by emphasising the damage caused by meat and dairy especially when cooked at high temperatures.
 The ingestion of animal foods fosters the development of detrimental bacteria within our intestines.
 These semi-pathogenic and pathogenic bacteria damage our gut in several ways not least by the production of hydrogen sulphide (very toxic to the lining of the colon) and the suppression of our beneficial butyric acid producing friendly bacteria.
 Refined oils, fats and sugars contribute to this damage.
-Junk food (and cafe/restaurant food) manages to combine all of these damaging products into single meals such as pizzas, burgers, fish and chips, curries and all of the other standard UK diet (SUK) meals that the majority of people eat in the UK and in America (SAD).
+Junk food (and cafe/restaurant food) manages to combine all of these damaging products into single meals such as pizzas, burgers, fish and chips, curries and all of the other standard UK diet (SUK) meals that the majority of people eat in the UK and in America (SAD), and other countries to which this junk food diet has been exported.

 In the following video Dr Michael Klaper, M.D. explains why animal products (including dairy), added oils and fats, and junk ‘foods’ lead to the development of a leaky gut which can trigger the so-called ‘autoimmune response’ component of ulcerative colitis: Ulcerative Colitis, Crohn’s Disease and Leaky Gut Syndrome.